How to lazyload Javascript using LocalStorage

 lazy.then((e) => {

-// Load your JS dynamically
+// Load your JS or CSS dynamically

 // Make HTTP requests